ereastin/PHYS-115C/README.md

 This repository contains a variety of programs written for use in [PHYS 115C] at UCSB

-Descriptions:

-ringstarkeffect.py models the Stark effect (action of a perturbing electric field) on a 'particle on a ring' quantum system
+Programs/functions included explore models of 2-state systems, a 'particle-on-a-ring', Rabi flopping, etc. through a perturbing Hamiltonian and detuning from the natural frequency of the system